emilycardella/EEG_GUI/README.md

 * Python (README file)

 ## How to Run
-"Steps for running the code:"
+/*Steps for running the code:*/
+/*Delete line above when complete*/
 ```
 Step 1 -
 ```